 Payroll: Work with LCY Program Manager Teri Thomson Randall (terir@uw.edu) to confirm that you are on the payroll; provide Teri with your contact info.
-Since your compensation will come in the form of a stipend there is no need to report your hours; your responsibility will be to provide your best work in the time given.
+Since your compensation comes in the form of a stipend there is no need to report your hours; your responsibility is to do your best work in the time given.